mcgue/desktop-notifier/README.md

 # desktop-notifier
-## Sends desktop notifications
+Sends desktop notifications
-### Status: not finish commits because of message about unauthentic user
+Status: not finish commits because of message about unauthentic user.
+Not yet determined why received that message.